thunderrabbit/barefoot_rob/content/weekly-alignments/about.md

 Here is the first month plan, starting November 26th, 2020:

-* Nov 26th: Interactive look at life from outside of Time.
-We will move in and out of different locations in our (life)time-space continuum
+* Nov 26th: [Interactive look at life from outside of Time](/blog/2020/11/26/weekly-alignment-discovering-our-deepest-desire/).
+We will move in and out of different locations in our (life)time-space continuum.
+[Find your deepest desire](/blog/2020/11/26/weekly-alignment-discovering-our-deepest-desire/)

 * Dec 3rd: Who are we without our past self or future self?
 What opportunities does this awareness offer?